Skip to main content

 • Seat height: 825mm

 The British naked triple has been the middleweight roadster class leader ever since its introduction in 2007 as a naked variant of the then Daytona 675 supersports, due to its combination of lusty but flexible and accessible performance, three-cylinder character and British style.
 The family grew to 765cc in 2017 with base S, R and high spec RS versions then, in 2020, the S became an A2-class, 660cc offering leaving the R the most accessible with 116bhp and class-leading handling via the likes of Brembo radial brakes, multi-adjustable Showa suspension and more.
-Not the cheapest – if you want a more accessible middleweight Triumph triple roadster, check out the Trident – but certainly one of the best plus it’s better than ever for 2023 with more power, new looks, refined electronics, sharper handling and a smaller fuel tank.
-Plus, if you want even more, there’s the new high-spec RS version, with 128bhp, uprated chassis and electronics and a price of £11,295.
+Not the cheapest – if you want a more accessible middleweight Triumph triple roadster, check out the Trident – but certainly one of the best plus it was improved further for 2023 with more power, new looks, refined electronics, sharper handling and a smaller fuel tank.
+And if you want even more, there’s the high-spec RS version, with 128bhp, uprated chassis and electronics and a price of £11,495.

 • Engine 765cc, l/c, transverse triple